List of Pokémon Trading Card Game sets: EX Team Rocket Returns

-Team Rocket as a criminal organization – its members, the Pokémon it controls, and the techniques it uses for world domination are all part of this set's theme.
-The Returns part is an indication that it's a sequel set to the Team Rocket set released four years earlier.
-This set introduced star Pokémon, which are shiny just like those of the Neo Revelations set.
-Only one of these Pokémon with the star symbol on the card next to the name may be present in a deck.
+Team Rocket as a criminal organization – its members, the Pokémon they control, and the techniques they use for world domination are all part of the set's overall theme.
+EX Team Rocket Returns is a sequel to the original Team Rocket set released four years prior.
+This set also introduced "Gold Star" shiny (alternate color) Pokémon, called "Pokémon Star".
+Rare holo star Pokémon cards are indicated by a foil star symbol beside their name text.
+Only one Pokémon Star could be in a deck.